alex-louvet/partitions/doc/classes.md

 `SetSystem()` builds empty set system

+`SetSystem(filename string)` builds the set system from the file `filename`.
+The file must contain first the points of the set system with a point per line where coordinates of the point are flllowed by a comma `,` (even the last one).
+A line containing the word `sets` separates the points from the adjacency vector of the sets.
+After that each line represents a set with a comma after each element of the adjacency vector.
+Each set must be represented by a vector of size $n$.
+The file [setSystem.example](./setSystem.example) illustrates how to format the file.

 ### Method

 `void buildAdjacency(bool pts)` calls `buildAdjacency` for each set and creates `belongs_to` and `not_in` for each point if `pts = true`